wmelvin/stuff/devnotes.md

 pipx install scapr
 ```

 After reopening the PowerShell terminal, I ran `scapr` and it captured screenshots with no problems.
-It works on windows, but unfortunately it does not work well on Ubuntu with *Wayland* (but that's another story).
+It works on Windows, but unfortunately it does not work well on Ubuntu with *Wayland* (but that's another story).

 ---